OrchardCMS/OrchardDoc/Documentation/Orchard-1-9.Release-Notes.markdown

 * Message Bus
 * Search widgets
 * Improved caching features
+* PBKDF2 is now the default password hashing algorithm

 The full list of fixed bugs for this release can be found here: